tzidar/tzidar.github.io/about.md

 ## This Site

 I thought a personal website could be an interesting side project.
-But, I didn't have any web experience so I "had some help" from from my [SeatGeek boss](https://seatgeek.com/sgteam/#BenClark)
+But, I didn't have any web experience so I "had some help" from my [SeatGeek boss](https://seatgeek.com/sgteam/#BenClark)

  Here are some of the things that I used: